casten/SendKeys/README.md

 SendKeys
 ========

-a utility for sending keystrokes to an attached Android device
+A utility for sending keystrokes to an attached Android device.

+So far only tested with Python 2.7.3